Kilburn, London: History

 except the name of Abbey Road (in nearby St John's Wood), named from a track which once led to the priory.

 The priory lands included a mansion and a hostium (a guesthouse), which may have been the origin of the Red Lion pub, thought to have been founded in 1444.
 Opposite, the Bell Inn opened around 1600, on the site of the old mansion.

 The fashion for taking "medicinal waters" in the 18th century came to Kilburn when a well of chalybeate waters (water impregnated with iron) was discovered near the Bell Inn in 1714.
 In an attempt to compete with the nearby Hampstead Well, gardens and a "great room" opened to promote the well, and its waters were promoted in journals of the day as cure for "stomach ailments":

 In the 19th century the wells declined, but the Kilburn Wells remained popular as a tea garden.
 The Bell was demolished and rebuilt in 1863, the building which stands there today.
 The Kilburn stretch of Watling Street, now called Edgware Road and Kilburn High Road, was gradually built up with inns and farm houses.
 Despite the discovery of the medicinal well in 1714, and the construction of gardens and a fine room to exploit the water, Kilburn did not attract any significant building until around 1819 in the area near St John's Wood.
 These 19th century developments mark the emergence of the nucleated roadside hamlet from which the modern district of Kilburn developed.

-Between 1839 and 1856 the newsagent and future First Lord of the Admiralty William Henry Smith lived in a house to the west of Kilburn High Road.
+Between 1839 and 1856, the newsagent and future First Lord of the Admiralty William Henry Smith lived in a house to the west of Kilburn High Road.
 Solomon Barnett developed much of the area in the last decades of the 19th century, naming many of the streets after places in the West Country (e.g. Torbay) or after popular poets of the day (e.g. Tennyson) in honour of his wife.

 The funeral of Michael Gaughan, an Irish republican and a member of the Provisional Irish Republican Army (IRA) who died from hunger strike in 1974, took place on 8 June 1974.
-Over 3,000 mourners lined the streets of Kilburn and marched behind his coffin - which was flanked by an IRA "honour guard" - to a Requiem Mass held in the Church of the Sacred Heart of Jesus.
+Over 3,000 mourners lined the streets of Kilburn and marched behind his coffin – which was flanked by an IRA "honour guard" – to a Requiem Mass held in the Church of the Sacred Heart of Jesus.
 The Biddy Mulligan's pub on High Road, which was popular among the local Irish population, was bombed in retaliation on 21 December 1975 by the Ulster Defence Association (UDA), an Ulster loyalist group during the Troubles of Northern Ireland.
 Although there were 90 people in the pub at the time of the bomb, there were few injuries.
-It was the only loyalist bombing to have occurred in London during the conflict in Northern Ireland.
+It was the only loyalist bombing in London during the conflict in Northern Ireland.